Joe Flacco: 2014

 In Week 17, the Ravens took on the Browns in Baltimore with a chance to clinch the final playoff seed, but they needed a win and for the Kansas City Chiefs to beat or tie the San Diego Chargers.
 Trailing 6–10 in the fourth quarter, Flacco stepped up big time, heaving a deep pass to Torrey Smith, who caught the ball at the Browns' 16-yard line.
 On the next play of the game, Flacco connected with Smith again, this time for a touchdown, which put the Ravens up 13–10 for good with 7:33 left in the game.
 With 3:44 left in the game, Flacco threw another touchdown pass to Kamar Aiken, sealing a 20–10 win.
 Kansas City would beat San Diego 19–7, giving Baltimore the final AFC playoff spot.
 Flacco finished the game with 22 of 36 completed passes, 312 passing yards, 2 touchdowns, and no interceptions with a passer rating of 107.6.
 Flacco was also sacked one time, which caused one of his two fumbles in the game (he did not lose either).

-2014 saw Flacco have the best regular season of his career.
+The 2014 season saw Flacco have the best regular season of his career.
 He set highs in passing yards (3,986), passing touchdowns (27), times sacked (19), fumbles (5), and fumbles lost (0).
 He also attempted and completed the second most single season passes in his career (344 completions out of 554 attempts) and tied his mark for second fewest interceptions thrown in a regular season (12).
 From Weeks 2 through 4, Flacco was not sacked at all.
 In 5 of Flacco's last 6 games of the season, his passer rating was 99 or higher, with the one exception being the 13–25 loss to Houston.
 He led Baltimore to a 10–6 record.

-In the Wild Card round of the playoffs, the Ravens faced the AFC North-winning Steelers at Heinz Field.
+During the Wild Card Round, the Ravens faced the AFC North-winning Steelers at Heinz Field.
 Flacco completed 18 of 29 passes for 259 yards, two touchdowns and no interceptions with a passer rating of 114.0, as the Ravens beat the Steelers 30–17.
 He was sacked once, after getting tripped up by his offensive lineman on the Ravens' first offensive play of the game.
 This became the first time that the Ravens beat the Steelers in the postseason.
 Flacco also continued his streak of winning a game in his team's first round of the playoffs.
 His biggest accomplishment, however, may have been that he became the first quarterback in NFL history to start and win a playoff game in six of their first seven seasons.

-In the Divisional round of the playoffs, the Ravens traveled to Foxborough to take on the number-one seeded Patriots, where they lost to the eventual Super Bowl champions in a 31–35 shootout, despite two back-to-back 14-point leads.
-Flacco still performed well, going 28/45 with 292 passing yards, a career-postseason-high 4 touchdown passes, 2 interceptions and a 92.1 passer rating.
+In the Divisional Round, the Ravens traveled to Foxborough to take on the #1-seed Patriots, where they lost to the eventual Super Bowl champions in a 35–31 shootout, despite two back-to-back 14-point leads.
+Flacco still performed well, going 28/45 with 292 passing yards, a career-postseason-high four touchdown passes, and two interceptions for a 92.1 passer rating.
 Once again, he was not sacked.